 - Release of financial results on a quarterly basis;

-The Group’s website www.eversendai.com is upgraded and updated from time to time to provide current and comprehensive information about the Group.
+Eversendai’s website at www.eversendai.com is a significant communication network to reach shareholders and general public which offers detailed information on Eversendai’s businesses and latest developments.
+It is upgraded and updated from time to time to provide current and comprehensive information about Eversendai.

 Each notice of a general meeting, which includes any item of special business, will be accompanied by a statement regarding the effect of any proposed resolution in respect of such special business.
 Separate resolutions are proposed for substantially separate issues at the AGM.

 To strengthen transparency and efficiency in the voting process and in line with the recent amendments to the MMLR, Eversendai implements poll voting for all the resolutions set out in the Notice of AGM.
 Eversendai has appointed an independent external scrutineer to validate all the votes in the coming meeting.
 The outcome of the AGM is released to Bursa Malaysia Securities Berhad on the same meeting day.

 This Corporate Governance Overview Statement was approved by the Board on 27 February 2020.